 The Company has a USD 2 billion Euro Commercial Paper program for the issuance of commercial paper in a variety of currencies.
-Papers issued under this program are guaranteed by ABB Ltd. At December 31, 2021 and 2020, no amounts were issued or outstanding under this program.
-Subsequent to the year-end, commercial papers with an aggregate principal of EUR 1,336.5 million have been issued (see note 19).
+Papers issued under this program are guaranteed by ABB Ltd. At December 31, 2022, commercial paper with an aggregate principal of EUR 1,295 million was outstanding.
+At December 31, 2021, no amounts were issued or outstanding under this program.
+In 2023, all commercial paper outstanding at December 31, 2022 was repaid on maturity.